DETAILED ACTION

 Regarding claim 23, Um discloses a lane change control method comprising: (see Um para “0048” “The lane change controlling apparatus 100 may determine whether it is possible to change a lane of a vehicle”),

-controlling a vehicle to change driving lane from a lane-A to a lane-B based on a first lane change path; determining cancellation of the lane change based on an object on the lane-B; controlling the vehicle to return to the lane-A (see Um para “0048”, “0055”, “0072”, “0083” and “0086” “whether it is possible to change a lane of a vehicle, whether to interrupt a lane change procedure, whether to return to an original lane after the lane change is cancelled” and “a lane change control, when receiving a lane change request from the user; the present disclosure may determine a condition that a lane change procedure is interrupted, a condition of returning to an original lane, or the like to rapidly perform the lane change, the lane change cancellation, and the original lane return, depending on situations, thereby enhancing the user's convenience and improving the usability of a lane change assist function.”),
+controlling a vehicle to perform a lane change from a lane-A to a lane-B based on a first lane change path; determining cancellation state in which execution of the first lane change path is stopped, based on an object on the lane-B; controlling the vehicle to follow a return path toward the lane-A (see Um para “0048”, “0055”, “0072”, “0083” and “0086” “whether it is possible to change a lane of a vehicle, whether to interrupt a lane change procedure, whether to return to an original lane after the lane change is cancelled” and “a lane change control, when receiving a lane change request from the user; the present disclosure may determine a condition that a lane change procedure is interrupted, a condition of returning to an original lane, or the like to rapidly perform the lane change, the lane change cancellation, and the original lane return, depending on situations, thereby enhancing the user's convenience and improving the usability of a lane change assist function.”),

-However, Hashimoto teaches based on the cancellation, using a return path; withdrawing the cancellation, based on the object on the lane-B, while returning is ongoing (see Hashimoto abstract and paras “0011-0020” “whether or not a driver's operation is performed as an abort request operation that requests to abort the lane change control; when the abort request operation is performed, determine whether or not an abort permission condition is satisfied; when the abort permission condition is not satisfied, continue the lane change control; and, when the abort permission condition is satisfied, abort the lane change control and make the vehicle travel in the first lane.
+However, Hashimoto teaches in response to determining the cancellation state; determining whether a withdrawal condition is satisfied while the vehicle is following the return path, based on a state of the object in the lane-B; terminating the cancellation state when the withdrawal condition is satisfied (see Hashimoto abstract and paras “0011-0020” “whether or not a driver's operation is performed as an abort request operation that requests to abort the lane change control; when the abort request operation is performed, determine whether or not an abort permission condition is satisfied; when the abort permission condition is not satisfied, continue the lane change control; and, when the abort permission condition is satisfied, abort the lane change control and make the vehicle travel in the first lane.
 The lane change control device changes ease of satisfaction of the abort permission condition depending on the situation”).

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of Um for apparatus for controlling lane change of vehicle, system having the same and method thereof “to determine whether to continue a lane change or abort based on the driver intention or based on an obstacle avoidance” as taught by Hashimoto (paras.
 [0011-0022]) in order to improve safety while performing a lane change.

-But modified Um fails to explicitly teach generating a second lane change path for changing lane to the lane-B based on a head angle of the vehicle on a current position of the vehicle.
+But modified Um fails to explicitly teach generating a second lane change path toward the lane-B from a current position of the vehicle on the return path, based on a head angle of the vehicle on a current position of the vehicle.

-However, Park teaches generating a second lane change path for changing lane to the lane-B based on a head angle of the vehicle on a current position of the vehicle (see Park paras “0026”, “0055-0056” and “0062-0064” “The controller 300 may be configured to generate current behavior information related to the driver's vehicle including a travel direction (a heading angle) and a location of the driver's vehicle, based on information on a line in front of the driver's vehicle recognized by the detector 100 and a lane change command input from the input device 200”, “The controller 300 may be configured to determine whether a lane changing preliminary path is generated, based on current behavior information related to the driver's vehicle, and may generate a lane changing preliminary path wherein the driver's vehicle travels in parallel to the lane in which the driver's vehicle currently travels.” and “the lane changing preliminary path generating device 320 does not generate a lane changing preliminary path or utilizes a lane center path as the lane changing preliminary path when the travel direction and the location of the current driver's vehicle exist in a travel direction and the location of the driver's vehicle within a predetermined range (for example, the travel direction and the location of the driver's vehicle are not distorted)”).
+However, Park teaches generating a second lane change path toward the lane-B from a current position of the vehicle on the return path, based on a head angle of the vehicle on a current position of the vehicle (see Park paras “0026”, “0055-0056” and “0062-0064” “The controller 300 may be configured to generate current behavior information related to the driver's vehicle including a travel direction (a heading angle) and a location of the driver's vehicle, based on information on a line in front of the driver's vehicle recognized by the detector 100 and a lane change command input from the input device 200”, “The controller 300 may be configured to determine whether a lane changing preliminary path is generated, based on current behavior information related to the driver's vehicle, and may generate a lane changing preliminary path wherein the driver's vehicle travels in parallel to the lane in which the driver's vehicle currently travels.” and “the lane changing preliminary path generating device 320 does not generate a lane changing preliminary path or utilizes a lane center path as the lane changing preliminary path when the travel direction and the location of the current driver's vehicle exist in a travel direction and the location of the driver's vehicle within a predetermined range (for example, the travel direction and the location of the driver's vehicle are not distorted)”).

 It would have been obvious to a person having ordinary skill in the art before the effective filing date of the claimed invention to modify the invention of modified Um for apparatus for controlling lane change of vehicle, system having the same and method thereof “to recognize line information on a front side of the driver's vehicle to input a lane changing command of the driver's vehicle” as taught by park (paras.
 [0055-0056] – [0062-0064]) in order to maintain a current travel lane and to control the lane changing path.